How to stop Michigan Ice Dams

 Nothing says Michigan winter to many people like heavy snow blankets and icicles hanging from the roof of their homes.
 But, the snow and icicles present a subtle danger, ice dams.

-After several days of melting-freezing cycles, it’s common for the melted snow and ice to work up under the roof shingles until water enters the attic and eventually does damage to the ceilings, walls, and contents.
-Ice dams that go unnoticed for an extended period of time can significantly damage the home and its contents.
+After several days of melting-freezing cycles, it’s common for the melted snow and ice to work up under the roof shingles until water enters the attic and eventually damages the ceilings, walls, and contents.
+Ice dams that go unnoticed for an extended period can significantly damage the home and its contents.

 The right weather conditions for ice dams is usually when outside air temperatures are below freezing for several days with several inches of snow on the roof.
 Research shows keeping the attic air temperature below freezing when the outside air temperature is in the low 20s can reduce the risk of ice dams.